Melissa Fryar's Interview with

 Melissa: How did you begin making Cara Mae’s Potters Butter?
 What makes it a great all over moisturizer?
 Which is your favorite butter?

-Cara: I started making Potters’ Skin Butter in 2004 in Downtown Asheville at a pottery story called Mud Hunter where we worked with local potters and sold their artwork.
+Cara: I started making Potters’ Skin Butter in 2004 in Downtown Asheville at a pottery store called Mud Hunter where we worked with local potters and sold their artwork.
 I was also making pottery there for fun.
 I made the lotion to help with dry hands from making pottery.
 Other people started buying and using it too – rock climbers, nurses, gardeners, or anyone who washes their hands a lot or works in the dirt.

 As far as what makes it a great moisturizer, it has rich, botanical ingredients like shea butter, kokum butter, macadamia nut oil that nourish the skin.
 It absorbs quickly and lasts a long time without being greasy.